rileyjrice/rileyjrice.github.io/_pages/background.md

 # Background

-I grew up on Rice Road in rural upstate New York, on land my family has lived on for five generations.
+I grew up on Rice Road in rural upstate New York, where my family has lived on for five generations.
 As an undergraduate, I competed in Division I rowing for four years.
 I love the outdoors and can often be found running, fishing, camping, and hiking in my spare time.

 <div class="row justify-content-sm-center mt-4">
   <div class="col-sm-4 mt-3 mt-md-0">